AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ![](assets/make-all-questionsmandatory.png)

+*Make all questions or the first question mandatory in an L1 feedback*

 Now, you can create the questions, which now become mandatory.

 ![](assets/create-mandatoryquestions.png)

+*Create the questions*

 If the two mandatory questions, for some reason, doesn't have any text, the questions will not appear in the feedback form.